wp-plugins/simpletix-ticketing-event-registration/readme.txt

 = Do you need an existing SimpleTix account? =

-No, you can sign up for on from inside WordPress.
+No, you can sign up for a free account from inside WordPress.
 It takes just 30 seconds.

 = Is this free? =

 SimpleTix is Free for Free events.
 For paid events we charge a small flat-rate per ticket fee.
 See SimpleTix.com for pricing.

+= Are there any limits? =
+There's no limits.
+You can unlimited different events, event times, and price groups.

 == Screenshots ==